-Growing your church doesn’t just come out of preaching.
-Preaching brings your people in, but what keeps them there is having a ChMS in place that provides you with data.
+Growing your church doesn’t just come out of preaching your Sunday morning sermon.
+Preaching brings your people in, but what keeps them there is having a church management software in place that provides you with data.
 The data allows you to stay in contact, check on members, and gives you a better understanding of your church’s demographics best to cater sermons, small groups, and activities while providing you with the necessary knowledge for your church.

 Helping Older Congregants and Staff Embrace Technology

 Pastor of Financial Stewardship and Men’s ministry at Idlewild Baptist, Rob Taylor, offered expert advice on how to help your older congregants and staff embrace new technology.